ServerHubOrg/serverhub-docs/docs/document/run-module-method.md

 #### TLSOption `v1.0.6+`

 Since `v1.0.6`, ServerHub enhanced security with TLS/SSL.
 You may secure the connection with a `TLSOption` property.
 This property has four sub-properties: `Key: string, Cert: string, CA: string`x and `Port: Array<string>|Array<number>|number|string`.
 You need to load your private key and certificate files and assign their values to the properties above.
 And most importantly, you need to specify the port you want to secure.

+Here is a [tutorial](/tutorial/tls-tutorial.html) help you with TLS in ServerHub MVC.